 Group projects have been the end of many school friendships.
 Who is doing the research?
 Where is the group meeting?
 Why does that guy fall asleep during the meetings?
 And most importantly, how can we keep track of the information?
 All of these can burn through the goodwill between classmates until you’re left with a bitter crew of malcontents.
-Fortunately, the constantly improving Microsoft Office suite of software applications has added feature that will lessen the technical challenges.
+Fortunately, the constantly improving Microsoft Office suite of software applications has added features that will lessen the technical challenges.
 Here’s a quick overview of the ways Office will make your life easier.

 MS Office Ink